Pied avocet: Chick rearing and productivity

 Chicks are nidifugous, leaving the nest after the last egg hatches.
 They remain in the nest for at least five hours post-hatching.
 In the first hours, they alternate between sheltering under parents and exploring nearby.
 Within 72 hours, the family moves to nearby feeding areas.

 Both parents protect chicks from predators and weather.
 The species is highly territorial during chick-rearing, defending feeding and rearing areas against other birds.
 Adults use distraction displays, such as feigning a broken wing or swooping at intruders.
 Chicks hide in samphire, flee across mudflats, or swim when threatened.

 Each family has a stable rearing territory, proportional to chick number, ranging from 260 to 5200 m2.
 Stability depends on food and space availability.
-Asynchronous hatching may optimize mudflat use.
+Asynchronous hatching may optimise mudflat use.

 Chicks feed in exposed mudflats or water up to 1.5 cm deep.
 They may travel significant distances shortly after hatching.

 Chicks fledge and become independent 35–42 days after hatching.
-Rarely, chicks are raised by other species, such as Eurasian Oystercatchers in Somme Bay in 1981, where a chick was fed for two months, adopting oystercatcher behaviors.
+Rarely, chicks are raised by other species, such as Eurasian Oystercatchers in Somme Bay in 1981, where a chick was fed for two months, adopting oystercatcher behaviour.

 Reproductive success varies by year and site, with productivity of 0.49–0.52 fledglings per pair on the Atlantic and Channel coasts, 0.45–0.63 in Languedoc colonies, and 0.04–0.22 in Camargue.

 Sexual maturity varies: 25% of French birds breed in their first year, 40% in their second, while North Sea birds mature between two and five years.
 Generally, maturity is reached at 2–3 years.

 First-year mortality is 50–60%, dropping to 20–30% in subsequent years.
-The maximum recorded lifespan for a wild banded bird is 27 years, with another observed nearly 25 years post-banding, though the average is 12 years.
+The maximum recorded lifespan for a wild ringed bird is 36 years, with another observed nearly 25 years post-ringing, though the average is 12 years.

 Reproductive failure factors

 The main causes of reproductive failure are intraspecific conflicts and predation by other species.

 Predators include corvids like the carrion crow (Corvus corone) and common magpie (Pica pica), gulls such as the European herring gull (Larus argentatus) in the Atlantic and yellow-legged gull (Larus michahellis) in the Mediterranean, and raptors, particularly the common kestrel (Falco tinnunculus), which targets chicks.
 The peregrine falcon (Falco peregrinus) preys on adults, while the western marsh harrier (Circus aeruginosus) and white stork (Ciconia ciconia) may take chicks.
 Mammalian predators include the red fox (Vulpes vulpes), possibly the wild boar (Sus scrofa), mustelids, the brown rat (Rattus norvegicus), and stray dogs.
 Increased gull populations can disrupt colonies.

 Nests may be destroyed by flooding or trampled by livestock.
 Poor water quality or inappropriate salinity can limit food availability, as can excessive salinity.

-Spatial competition with other gull-wader species, such as the black-headed gull (Chroicocephalus ridibundus), Mediterranean gull (Ichthyaetus melanocephalus), European herring gull, gull-billed tern (Gelochelidon nilotica), sandwich tern (Thalasseus sandvicensis), common tern (Sterna hirundo), and little tern (Sternula albifrons), can hinder breeding.
+Spatial competition with other gull and wader species, such as the black-headed gull (Chroicocephalus ridibundus), Mediterranean gull (Ichthyaetus melanocephalus), European herring gull, gull-billed tern (Gelochelidon nilotica), sandwich tern (Thalasseus sandvicensis), common tern (Sterna hirundo), and little tern (Sternula albifrons), can hinder breeding.

 Chick dispersal for food increases mortality risk, and harsh weather affects chicks aged two to three weeks.